Ratanakiri province: Geography and climate

 Ratanakiri has some of the most biologically diverse lowland tropical rainforest and montane forest ecosystems in mainland Southeast Asia.
 One 1996 survey of two sites in Ratanakiri and one site in neighboring Mondulkiri recorded 44 mammal species, 76 bird species, and 9 reptile species.
 A 2007 survey of Ratanakiri's Virachey National Park recorded 30 ant species, 19 katydid species, 37 fish species, 35 reptile species, 26 amphibian species, and 15 mammal species, including several species never before observed.
 Wildlife in Ratanakiri includes Asian elephants, gaur, and monkeys.
 Ratanakiri is an important site for the conservation of endangered birds, including the giant ibis and the greater adjutant.
 The province's forests contain a wide variety of flora; one half-hectare forest inventory identified 189 species of trees and 320 species of ground flora and saplings.

+Tree-cover loss year in Ratanakiri, 2001-2024, from the Global Forest Change dataset.

-Nearly half of Ratanakiri has been set aside in protected areas, which include Lomphat Wildlife Sanctuary and Virachey National Park.
+Nearly half of Ratanakiri has been set aside in protected areas, which include Lomphat Wildlife Sanctuary, Virachey National Park, and Veun Sai-Siem Pang National Park.
 Even these protected areas, however, are subject to illegal logging, poaching, and mineral extraction.
 Though the province has been known for its relatively pristine environment, recent development has spawned environmental problems.
 The unspoiled image of the province often conflicts with the reality on the ground: visitors "expecting to find pristine forests teeming with wildlife are increasingly disappointed to find lifeless patches of freshly cut tree stumps".
 Land use patterns are changing as population growth has accelerated and agriculture and logging have intensified.
 Soil erosion is increasing, and microclimates are being altered.
 Habitat loss and unsustainable hunting have contributed to the province's decreasing biodiversity.